JupaCreations/Belt-Balance-System/README.md

 Feel free to use this project in NON COMMERCIAL DIY products.
 The project comes as is and there is no warranty or questions to be answered, sorry.

-Check the files for all the info.
+Check the BBS-X.pdf for all the info.

 Enjoy your DIY BBS.